Marsden Grotto, South Shields, Tyne & Wear

-Hauntings at Marsden Grotto
+Ghosts of Marsden Grotto

 With the history of this building and the surrounding area, it is little wonder that this place is haunted.
 Some of the reported instances of the paranormal include strange knocking noises emanating from the cellar as if someone is locked inside.

-Staff and guests have also witnessed the ghost of a man that often appears in the lower cave bar area, also many dark shadowy figures have been seen in this area.
+Staff and guests have also witnessed the ghost of a man that often appears in the lower cave bar area.
+Also, many dark shadowy figures have been seen in this area.

 Upon paranormal investigations, the investigators have reported sudden battery drainage, strange lights recorded on video, and unexplained sounds on digital recorders.